 We will reply to your message within an hour.

-Secure a single breaker switch with multiple padlocks, so electricity stays safely off until everyone's done working.
+Secure a single breaker switch with multiple padlocks to keep electricity safely off until the entire team is finished with a maintenance task.

 Lockouts come in different colors for easy identification and to help meet OSHA standards.
 The label is permanently attached to record employee name and department.